407 Conklin Hall

 I am currently an Assistant Professor in both the Department of Sociology and Anthropology and the Department of African American and African Studies at Rutgers University-Newark.
 I am also a core faculty member of the Global Urban Studies/Urban Systems Ph.D. program.

 My current book project is an ethnography exploring how people determine who is worthy of occupying contested space in a gentrifying neighborhood in Cartagena, Colombia.
 I demonstrate how race, ethnicity, gender and class are encoded in the value of urban spaces through analyses of micro-level meaning-making practices and structures.
 I was awarded a Fulbright U.S. Student award to Colombia to conduct my ethnographic fieldwork.

 I am currently working on a group survey project titled, "Visibilizing Afro Latin@s" with the afrolatin@ forum.
-This survey is being administered during the summer of 2018 in the Bronx, NY and is designed to: (1) better understand the factors that shape racial self-identification for Latin@s in the United States; (2) identify survey strategies that effectively identify racial disparities on the ground; (3) highlight inequities in health, education, housing, and other material conditions, which are a product of racial hierarchies.
+This survey was administered during the summer of 2018 in the Bronx and Brooklyn, NY and is designed to: (1) better understand the factors that shape racial self-identification for Latin@s in the United States; (2) identify survey strategies that effectively identify racial disparities on the ground; (3) highlight inequities in health, education, housing, and other material conditions, which are a product of racial hierarchies.